 When a plaintiff wins a judgment or reaches a settlement, the tax man will be lurking to get his share.
 There are two main issues in the taxation of litigation.
-This blog will focus on a plaintiff in a non-business litigation situation, such as personal injury or discrimination.
+This blog post will focus on a plaintiff in a non-business litigation situation, such as personal injury or discrimination.
 The first issue is the tax treatment of any amounts received in a judgment or settlement with a defendant.
 The second issue is what costs of the litigation, primarily attorney fees, are deductible to the plaintiff.
 A plaintiff in the process of finalizing a settlement would be wise to consult with a qualified tax attorney to determine how the settlement should be structured to avoid unnecessary taxation.

-In general, only physical personal injury recoveries are nontaxable under the income tax laws.
+In general, only physical personal injury recoveries are nontaxable under income tax laws.
 The rationale behind this result is that a taxpayer should not be taxed on the receipt of money damages, which are merely intended to make him whole from physical injury.
-Where the underlying claim (basis of lawsuit) may be based on a tort or tort-like rights, the crucial inquiry is whether the amount received by the plaintiff was paid on account of the physical injury or physical sickness.
+Where the underlying claim (basis of a lawsuit) may be based on tort or tort-like rights, the crucial inquiry is whether the amount received by the plaintiff was paid on account of the physical injury or physical sickness.
 To ascertain the basis of the lawsuit, the IRS and courts will usually look to the underlying complaint.

 If the amount is paid on account of the physical injury or physical sickness, all damages (other than punitive damages) flowing from that injury or sickness (e.g., lost wages, pain and suffering, emotional distress) are excludable from gross income.
 If a plaintiff asserts that the recovery or settlement was compensation for a personal injury claim when the basis of the underlying complaint is solely in contract, the taxpayer will probably be unsuccessful in having the amount received treated as tax-free.

 The simplest way to characterize a settlement or judgment payment for tax purposes is to specify in the appropriate documents the precise allocation of the payments.
-Although The IRS is not bound by such an allocation, and may look behind the documents to the evidence introduced at trial or the information elicited and disclosed during recovery and develop its own allocation, typically the IRS gives deference to the allocation.
-In addition, absent any allocation, a court will be bound to accept the IRS's allocation (which is presumptively correct), unless the taxpayer can provide evidence to the contrary.
+Although The IRS is not bound by such an allocation and may look behind the documents to the evidence introduced at trial or the information elicited and disclosed during recovery and develop its own allocation, typically the IRS gives deference to the allocation.
+In addition, absent any allocation, a court will be bound to accept the IRS's allocation (which is presumptively correct) unless the taxpayer can provide evidence to the contrary.
 Therefore, a plaintiff, when appropriate, must be sure to include physical damages in any complaint filed and properly allocate any physical damages in the final settlement.

-Plaintiffs in a class action lawsuit usually are exempt from of these harsh income tax rules.
+Plaintiffs in a class action lawsuit usually are exempt from these harsh income tax rules.
 The rationale is that, in class action lawsuits, it is a single class representative who hires the class attorney and the other class members may receive a benefit from the litigation, but no express contractual liability for a fee exists between them and litigating counsel.
 Therefore, in such opt-out class action lawsuits, the attorneys' fees generally are not includable in a class member's gross income.

-Given these potential harsh tax rules of litigation, it is very important to consult a tax attorney who understands these rules and can minimize the plaintiff tax liability.
+Given these potential harsh tax rules of litigation, it is very important to consult a tax attorney who understands these rules and can minimize the plaintiff's tax liability.
 After all, litigation is ultimately about money and proper tax planning can make a lot of difference for the plaintiff's bottom line.

 The information provided on this blog does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available in this blog are for general informational purposes only.
 Information on this blog may not constitute the most up-to-date legal or other information.
 This blog contains links to other third-party websites.
-Such links are only for the convenience of the reader, user or browser; the Law Office of Pietro Canestrelli, a Tax Controversy Boutique, APC and its members do not recommend or endorse the contents of the third-party sites.
+Such links are only for the convenience of the reader, user or browser; the Law Office of Pietro Canestrelli, a Tax Controversy Boutique, APC, and its members do not recommend or endorse the contents of the third-party sites.